Joehuu/osu-web/resources/docs/source/includes/_structures/multiplayer_scores_cursor.md

 ## MultiplayerScoresCursor

-An object which contains pointer for fetching further results of a request.
+An object which contains a pointer for fetching further results of a request.
 It depends on the sort option.

 Field         | Type     | Description
 --------------|----------|---------------------------------------------------------------------------